-Kerala is known for the tranquil backwaters, elephants, elaborate temple festivals and boat races .
-This coastal state is rich in distinctive traditions and culture and lush unspoiled tropical beauty which is the reason because of which Kerala Honeymoon Packages are well known all over the world.
+Holiday in Kerala is known for the tranquil backwaters, elephants, elaborate temple festivals and boat races .
+This coastal state is rich in distinctive traditions and culture and lush unspoiled tropical beauty which is the reason because of which places in Kerala is well known all over the world.
 The pace of life is slow, making Kerala the perfect place for a leisurely vacation.
 If you’re going to be one of the millions heading to Kerala, make the most of your time by avoiding these five common Kerala traps.

 However if you want to enjoy Munnar to the full, you have to plan the visit in 2 days and start from Kochi early in the morning.
 If you are arriving by an evening flight it is better to stay in Kochi – preferably in a hotel near airport and then proceed to Munnar the next day with at least 2 days devoted for the Munnar experience.
 One day for the journey to visit Munnar as you may not want to miss out on the waterfalls on the way to Munnar and other attractions as well as getting sufficient rest before starting with the sightseeing in Munnar.

 Mistake #2: Trying to complete Munnar sightseeing in 24 hours.

 Would like to spend more time in traveling over windy hills and hairpin curves with a vomitting sensation rather than than enjoying your sightseeing experience in Munnar?
 If not, you should try to avoid Munnar visit in 24 hours.
 If you plan to complete the visit to Munnar in one day, you may not enjoy seeing all the places in a hurry and the traveling may be too tedious.
 You may end up the whole day traveling with less sightseeing which is like eating a hurried meal without enjoying it fully.
 So our advise is to make most of the time and enjoy your holidays by devoting at least 2 days to Munnar.